virocon-organization/viroconweb/README.md

 we summarize our conventions, which are consistent with PEP8.

 ## Cite
-If you are using viroconcom in your academic work please cite it by referencing our SoftwareX paper.
+If you are using viroconweb in your academic work please cite it by referencing our SoftwareX paper.

-Example: Environmental contours were computed using the package viroconcom (version 1.2.0) of the software ViroCon [1].
+Example long: Environmental contours were computed using the package viroconweb of the software ViroCon (viroconweb version 1.0.8, viroconcom version 1.2.0) [1].

+Example short: Environmental contours were computed using the software ViroCon [1].

 [1] A.F.
 Haselsteiner, J. Lemkuhl, T. Pape, K.-L. Windmeier, K.-D. Thoben:
 ViroCon: A software to compute multivariate extremes using the environmental